What Is The Number One Cause Of Truck Accidents?

 Overloaded Trucks

 If you have experience driving along freeways and highways, you might have seen signs for truck weigh stations.
-These areas are where trucks and their cargo are inspected to ensure they follow Department of Transportation (DOT) regulations about overloading.
+These areas are where trucks and their cargo are inspected to check if they follow Department of Transportation (DOT) regulations about overloading.
 According to California Vehicle Code Section 2813, all commercial vehicles are required to stop at these stations when:

-- The California Highway Patrol is conducting inspections.
+• The California Highway Patrol is conducting inspections.

-- There are signs requiring drivers to stop.
+• There are signs requiring drivers to stop.

 Commercial trucks are subject to cargo weight limits depending on their base weight and the type of freight being transported.
-These limits help ensure road safety by preventing these vehicles from carrying dangerously excessive loads.
+These limits help promote road safety by preventing these vehicles from carrying dangerously excessive loads.

 Road Hazards